trimstray/nginx-admins-handbook/README.md

   > `X-Forwarded-Proto` can be set by the reverse proxy to tell the app whether it is HTTPS or HTTP or even an invalid name.

-  > The HTTP scheme (i.e. HTTP, HTTPS) variable evaluated only on demand (used only for the current request).
+  > The scheme (i.e. HTTP, HTTPS) variable evaluated only on demand (used only for the current request).

   > Setting the `$scheme` variable will cause distortions if it uses more than one proxy along the way.
 For example: if the client go to the `https://example.com`, the proxy stores the scheme value as HTTPS.
 If the communication between the proxy and the next-level proxy takes place over HTTP, then the backend sees the scheme as HTTP.
 So if you set `$scheme` for X-Forwarded-Proto on the next-level proxy, app will see a different value than the one the client came with.